 Photos courtesy of Beth Kessler

-Andrea Rice is the Managing Editor for AstroStyle and is also a writer and yoga teacher in Brooklyn, NY.
+Andrea Rice is an editor-at-large for AstroStyle and is also a writer and yoga teacher.
 Her work has also appeared in The New York Times, Yoga Journal, New York Yoga+Life magazine, Wanderlust Media, SONIMA, mindbodygreen and other online publications.
 Connect with Andrea on Facebook, Instagram, and Twitter, and sign up for her quarterly newsletter on her website.

 Astrology & Asana: Yoga for Sagittarius Season